singleron-RD/scsnp/docs/usage.md

 nf-core launch singleron-RD/scsnp
 ```

+### Target genes
+The target gene is specified using the genes parameter.
+The gene combinations currently provided by the kit are as follows:

+- lung: `BRAF,EGFR,HRAS,KRAS,NRAS,PIK3CA,TP53`
+- blood: `IDH1,IDH2,KRAS,TP53,WT1`
+- Clonal hematopoiesis of indeterminate potential (CHIP): `DNMT3A,TET2,JAK2,TP53,ASXL1`

 ### Create genome index

 Since indexing is an expensive process in time and resources you should ensure that it is only done once, by retaining the indices generated from each batch of reference files.